sadiq-nazeer/sadiq-nazeer/README.md

 🤝 Teamwork makes the dream work!
 I thrive in collaborative settings and value clear, effective communication with colleagues.

-📫 You can reach me at mail2sdq99@gmail.com – carrier pigeons and smoke signals also accepted for extra points!
+📫 You can reach me at sadiq.nazeer@proton.me – carrier pigeons and smoke signals also accepted for extra points!

 ⚡ Fun fact: I can code in Java while juggling – okay, maybe not yet, but I'm working on it!